Gun Runner (horse): Racing statistics

+Awards

+In 2024 Gun Runner was elected to the National Museum of Racing and Hall of Fame in his first year of eligibility.
+His formal induction will take place in Saratoga Springs, New York on August 2, 2024.

 Stud career

 After the Pegasus World Cup, Gun Runner was retired to stud at Three Chimneys for an advertised fee of $70,000 in his first season.
 During the 2018 breeding season, he covered 172 mares.
 Gun Runner's first reported foal was born on January 17, 2019, when Argentinean Group 1 winner Giuliet Seattle foaled a filly at Shadai Farm in Japan.

 Gun Runner was the leading first-crop sire of 2021, setting a freshman earnings record of $4.3 million.
 His leading performer was Echo Zulu, the American Champion Two-Year-Old Filly and winner of the Breeders' Cup Juvenile Fillies.

 In 2022, Early Voting provided Gun Runner with a classic winner (Preakness Stakes) in his first crop.
 In 2022, Gun Runner stood for $125,000.
 On September 24, 2022, Gun Runner's progeny won both Grade 1 events at Parx Racing and three stakes events at Churchill Downs.
 Also during the September Yearling Sale at Keeneland five of his offspring were sold for over $1 million, with one filly dropping the hammer at $1.5 million.

+In 2024 Gun Runner will stand for a fee of $250,000.
+The leading freshman sire of 2021, top second-crop sire of 2022, and current leading third-crop sire (as of October 13, 2023) is the first stallion in history to have sired nine individual millionaires with just two full crops.